 Before going to a line-by-line paraphrasing, let’s settle with a summary which actually sums up the poem in a line or two.
-In this sonnet by him, John Keats tries to boast his abundance of knowledge about the Greek Mythology and the greatest of the epics by Homer.
-However, he credits not only Home but also Chapman in his poem and that’s wonderful!
-Now, let’s get into the line by line paraphrasing and then a complete sense of the poem at one place and finally an analysis.
+In this sonnet by him, John Keats tries to boast his abundance of knowledge about Greek Mythology and the greatest of the epics by Homer.
+However, he credits not only Homer but also Chapman in his poem and that’s wonderful!
+Now, let’s get into the line-by-line paraphrasing and then a complete sense of the poem in one place and finally, an analysis.
 You will enjoy reading this, I am sure.

 Lines: 1 to 4:

 “Much have I travell’d in the realms of gold,